Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 ### Evaluation and Analysis

-I use several evaluation metrics, including:
+Several evaluation metrics are used, including:

 - Average Precision (AP);
 - Average Recall at 10 detections (AR@10);